Rolf Harris: Charges

-In August 2013, Harris was again arrested by Operation Yewtree officers and charged with nine counts of indecent assault dating to the 1980s, involving two girls between 14 and 16 years old, and four counts alleging production of indecent child images in 2012.
+In August 2013, Harris was once again arrested by Operation Yewtree officers and charged with nine counts of indecent assault dating to the 1980s, involving two girls between 14 and 16 years old, and four counts alleging production of indecent child images in 2012.
 The Crown Prosecution Service's Alison Saunders explained to the media:

 Having completed our review, we have concluded there is sufficient evidence and it is in the public interest for Mr Harris to be charged ...
 The decision has been taken in accordance with the code for crown prosecutors and the Director of Public Prosecutions's interim guidelines on prosecuting cases of child sexual abuse.
 We have determined that there is sufficient evidence for a realistic prospect of conviction and that a prosecution is in the public interest.

 Harris appeared at Westminster Magistrates' Court on 23 September 2013, charged with nine counts of indecent assault and four counts of making indecent images of children.
 His lawyer indicated that Harris would plead not guilty and he was subsequently bailed.
 In December 2013, the Crown Prosecution Service confirmed that Harris was facing three further counts of sexual assault.
 The CPS said that the new charges were of alleged assault against females aged nineteen in 1984, aged seven or eight in 1968 or 1969, and aged fourteen in 1975.
 At a further hearing at Southwark Crown Court on 14 January 2014, Harris pleaded not guilty to all of the charges.

 The four counts of making indecent images were related to the Protection of Children Act 1978, which interprets viewing images on a computer as making images.
 The charges were brought after detectives examined Harris's computer and found 33 images of possibly underage models among thousands of adult pornographic images.
 Harris never entered a plea on the charges, as his lawyers argued successfully that the charges should be severed from the 12 sexual assault charges and tried separately.
 In the aftermath of Harris's conviction, it was reported that his legal team had obtained the identity documents of the models involved, confirming they were adults over 18.
 The websites Harris had visited, according to the Internet Watch Foundation, are not known for illegal images of children.
 The prosecution informed the court that they would not be proceeding with the indecent images charges.